 New Gas Stoves

 At some of our cabins we have installed new gas stoves.
 The stoves model of the stoves is Optimus Vega.
 They use standard gas bottles for camping stoves (7/16 valve), which can be bought at most sporting goods stores and places like Biltema.
-Currently the following cabins have new stoves:
+We have new gas burners at all our cabins!

 The standard primus stove used at the cabins is the Optimus Hiker 111.
 To be able to use these, you must bring red spirit (rødsprit) for preheating, and kerosene (lampeolje, paraffin) as fuel.
 Basic idea: you add fuel (paraffin), heat the burner with 'Rødsprit', pump pressure and the primus stove is ready to fire.